deepak-soni97/pdf_generation/README.md

 # PDF Generator
+I have developed a Node.js application with MongoDB integration that can generate dynamic PDF reports based on data from 3 to 4 tables.
+The application is capable of generating dynamic PDF reports.

 ## Development
 Before you can build this project, you must install and configure the following dependencies on your machine: